Employee Travel Expense and Reimbursement

 - No authorization form is required to be attached for the System Office audit level.
 However, all employees traveling on KCTCS business or who expect reimbursement from KCTCS for travel expenses must have supervisory approval.
 Otherwise, KCTCS may deny the reimbursement request in whole or in part.

-- All overnight out-of-state travel reimbursement requests must have a BA25 (Out-of-State Travel Authorization) form attached, signed by the college president/System Office cabinet member.
+- All overnight out-of-state travel reimbursement requests must have a BA25 (Out-of-State Travel Authorization) form attached, signed and dated by the college president/System Office cabinet member and by the employee traveling.

 - Both the event and the lodging must be outside of Kentucky to be considered out-of-state travel.